List of festivals in Iran: Christian

 The majority of Iranian Christians are Armenian-Iranians also known as Parska-Hye who follow the Armenian Apostolic Church, an Oriental Orthodox branch of Christianity.
 This minority has their very own special festivals and traditions.

 There is also a significant minority of Assyrian people who follow the Oriental Orthodox Christian Assyrian Church of the East and the Chaldean Catholic Church, these two church groups also have a minority of Persian followers.
 The followers of this church have a blend of Persian and Assyrian culture.

-Iran has an overwhelmingly Muslim population but the Christian Community has a visible presence.
+Iran has a large and fast growing Christian community gaining popularity amongst Persians.
 During Christmas times, Christmas trees can be seen from windows in Tehran and north-western provinces.
 Although Christmas has an official recognition in Iran, it is not a national holiday.